Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: Discussion.

-Thanks to the possibility of operating along the single-beam path on the central node M, we have specifically engineered and performed the LPSM, superseding the traditional BSM procedure.
-This feature emphasizes how localized operations in the sLOCC framework with indistinguishable particles are capable to access global (nonlocal) state information, resulting even more advantageous.
+Compared with previous works where single-photon sources are considered to implement entanglement distribution between two spatial modes based on Fock states with BSM \cite{gisin2007,chou2007}, here we have specifically engineered and performed the LPSM, thanks to the possibility of operating along the single-beam path in the central node M, superseding the BSM procedure.
+This feature emphasizes how localized operations in the sLOCC framework with indistinguishable particles are capable to activate entanglement among remote nodes, resulting even more advantageous.
 Despite the realized entanglement distribution process is conditional due to the success probability associated to the sLOCC, it overcomes the demanding requirements of initial entangled pairs (whose joint probability can be estimated around $10^{-4}$ \cite{SPDC2}) and complete BSM.
-These results, showing both conceptual and practical advance, open new avenues of linear optical networks to implement quantum information tasks \cite{PhysRevLett.126.123601}.
-Also, recent theoretical findings about entanglement protection against noise by spatial indistinguishability \cite{indistdynamicalprotection,indistentanglprotection,e23060708} suggest that the present entanglement distribution protocol can be made robust (to be investigated elsewhere).
+These results, showing both conceptual and practical advance, open new avenues of linear optical networks for quantum information \cite{PhysRevLett.126.123601}.
+Also, recent theoretical findings about noise-protected entanglement by SI \cite{indistdynamicalprotection,indistentanglprotection,e23060708,piccoliniArXiv}, together with an experiment of indistinguishability-enabled coherence endurance \cite{armandoNPJ}, suggest that our entanglement distribution protocol can be made robust (to be studied elsewhere).

+We highlight that the realized scheme is in principle applicable to fermions, provided that a platform implementing linear optics with electrons (or other fermions) is employed.
+For instance, one may think of platforms adopting quantum dots as sources of single electrons that can be initialized in particular spin states \cite{Yamamoto2008}, emitted on demand \cite{feve2007demand} and directed to quantum point contacts acting as electronic beam splitters \cite{bocquillon2013coherence,electronsReview}.
+This kind of experiments is left as a further route of investigation for future works.

-The four-photon three-node quantum network implemented here constitutes the basic setup which can be straightforwardly extended to multinode configurations.
-Spatial indistinguishability of photons thus promises to be further exploited in high-dimensional quantum communication scenarios \cite{morris2020entanglement,PhysRevLett.125.123603}, paving the way towards new standards for large-scale quantum networking.
+The four-photon three-node quantum network realized in this work constitutes the basic setup straightforwardly generalizable to multinode configurations.
+This experiment hence has the role of a proof-of-principle which may motivate the design of ameliorated protocols based on the same mechanisms.
+SI of photons thus promises to be further exploited in high-dimensional quantum communication scenarios \cite{morris2020entanglement,PhysRevLett.125.123603}, paving the way to new possible standards for large-scale quantum networks.